-Note:
+Note

 - 1. The FORMAT(DWARF) option is supported for z/OS Version 1.6 and higher. - 2.
-For C and C++ programs that are compiled with z/OS XL C/C++, Version 1.10 or later, if you specify the FORMAT(DWARF) suboption of the DEBUG compiler option, the load modules are smaller and you can create .mdbg files with captured source.

-Debug Tool needs only the .mdbg file to debug your program.

-3. For C++, do not use the AGGREGATE keyword.
+For C and C++ programs that are compiled with z/OS XL C/C++, Version 1.10 or later, if you specify the FORMAT(DWARF) suboption of the DEBUG compiler option, the load modules are smaller and you can create .mdbg files with captured source using the CDADBGLD utility. - zDebug needs only the .mdbg file to debug your program. - 3.
+For C++, do not use the AGGREGATE keyword.
 Use ATTRIBUTES instead.